MirisWisdom/OpenSauce/OpenSauce/Halo1/Halo1_CheApe/Halo1_CheApe_Readme.txt

 == Change Log ==
 === Version 3.0.2 ===
   * ADD			Increased the maximum amount of files tool will process during an import (this means tool won't stop importing after 500 animations)
+  * CHANGE		Increased maximum animations from 500 to 2048.
+Crazy shit.
+I dare someone to use all 2048.
+Can I get a Challenge Accepted?
+  * FIX			Patched some tool code that is ran when reimporting an animation tag to use the increased limit (wasn't patched before, resulting in buffer overflows)

 === Version 3.0.1 ===
   * ADD			More verbose debug output to compile-shader-postprocess